 The approval of the anti-programmed cell death protein 1 (PD-1) agent pembrolizumab as a standard-of-care firstline treatment in selected patients has made programmed death-ligand (PD-L1) IHC a mandatory test in all patients with advanced NSCLC.
 Although the PD-L1 IHC 22C3 assay was the only test validated in clinical trials of pembrolizumab, extensive technical comparison studies suggest that trial-validated commercial kit assays based on the 28-8 and SP263 PD-L1 IHC clones may be alternative tests [III, A] [57-61].
 If laboratories use, by choice or force of circumstances, a non-trial-validated PD-L1 IHC test, i.e. a laboratory developed test (LDT), there is a high risk that the assay may fail quality assurance and a very careful, extensive validation is essential before clinical use [IV, A] [35, 36].
-There is a relationship between the extent of PD-L1 expression on tumour cells, or in some trials in tumour infiltrating immune cells, and the probability of clinical benefit from numerous anti-PD-1 or PD-L1 agents, in first- and second-line therapy [57].
+There is a relationship between the extent of PD-L1 expression on TCs, or in some trials in tumour infiltrating immune cells (ICs), and the probability of clinical benefit from numerous anti-PD-1 or PD-L1 agents, in first- and second-line monotherapy [57].
 For pembrolizumab, the mandatory treatment threshold is a tumour proportion score (TPS, presence of PD-L1 signal on tumour cell membranes) ≥ 50% in first line and ≥ 1% in second line [62, 63].
 PD-L1 expression testing is recommended for all patients with newly diagnosed advanced NSCLC [I, A].
 For nivolumab and atezolizumab in second line, PD-L1 testing is not required for drug prescription.
 PD-L1 IHC is an approved biomarker test for immunotherapeutics in NSCLC but it is not a perfect biomarker; less than half of biomarker-selected patients benefit from treatment and some responses may be encountered in 'biomarker-negative' cohorts.
+The selective power of PD-L1 IHC is much less obvious in the context of immuno-oncology combination therapy, but PD-L1 IHC testing status is still a valuable parameter to assist in nuanced decisions over the best immunotherapy approach for individual patients.

 Much work is underway to identify alternative, or more likely, additional biomarkers to enrich patient populations for response.
-Various measures of tumour mutational burden (TMB) are being explored and TMB has been validated prospectively in a unique prospective clinical trial to date [64].
+Various measures of tumour mutational burden (TMB) are being explored and TMB has been validated prospectively in a unique prospective clinical trial to-date [64].
 An international effort is ongoing to define a consensus on how TMB should be measured [65-67].
 Assessment of tumour inflammation is also of interest, but again, various approaches are being pursued, including histological assessment of immune cell infiltrates and mRNA-based expression signatures of immune-related genes.
 More data are required before any of these new approaches can be routinely incorporated into NSCLC biomarker testing.